iat-cener/CFDWind/docs/instalation.rst

 5. Rebuild the image (it should take only few minutes)::

     $ docker build -t cfdwind ./

+.. todo:: The build step rebuilds the whole model.
+Better if recompiled inside the image.

 6. Run a quick model test (takes around 1 minute)::